-Los Angeles, CA (SportsNetwork.com) - Zack Greinke pitched seven solid innings to help the Los Angeles Dodgers to a 9-1 win over the St. Louis Cardinals in the third installment of a four-game set.
+Los Angeles, CA (SportsNetwork.com) - Justin Turner singled in the only run of the game in the eighth inning to lead the Los Angeles Dodgers in a 1-0 win over the St. Louis Cardinals in the opener of a four-game set.

 Juan Uribe, activated off the disabled list before the game, scored the winning run while Miguel Rojas had two hits for the Dodgers, who have won eight of their last 10 games.

 Josh Beckett pitched seven strong innings, giving up just four hits and two walks with four strikeouts.
 Brian Wilson (1-2) got the win for tossing a flawless eighth inning.

 "He's been pretty amazing this year," said Los Angeles manager Don Mattingly about Beckett.
 "That's a good hitting club over there.
 He used all his pitches tonight.
 This was kind of like a playoff game."

 Adam Wainwright (10-4) suffered the tough-luck loss as he gave up just one run on five hits with a walk and seven strikeouts in eight innings of work for the Cardinals, who had won four of five coming in.

 "It was a tough loss," said Wainwright.
 "I felt I threw the ball well.
 I left a couple over the plate in the eighth inning and they got a hold of them.
 We faced a good pitcher over there.
 It's disappointing, but I'm not going to hang my head about it."

 Uribe led off the eighth with a single and moved to second on Drew Butera's sacrifice bunt.
 Rojas then beat out an infield single before Turner dropped a pinch-hit single to left and Turner came home for a 1-0 lead.